FraLaz1971/cnumerics/README.md

     ├── floatformats.c
     ├── floatlimits.c
     ├── fpow.c
-    ├── fun1.c           ------> example on the use of a c function (and simple err/msg handling) ├── gimme_five.c
+    ├── fun1.c           ----> on the use of a c function (and simple err/msg handling) ├── gimme_five.c
     ├── gimme_numbers.c
     ├── gravity.c